visgl/deck.gl/docs/developer-guide/binary-data.md

 A disadvantage of columnar tables is that columns can get very long, blocking incremental reads/writes of tables and even exceeding platform's allocation limits.

-Advanced binary columnar table formats like Apache Arrow solves this by breaking logical arrays into chunks.
-In addition, chunked arrays can support remarkably efficient data-frame operations (slicing/dicing and filtering multigigabyte data set with "zero cost").
+More advanced binary columnar table formats like Apache Arrow solves this by breaking logical arrays into chunks.
+An additional benefit of chunked arrays can support remarkably efficient data-frame operations (slicing/dicing and filtering multigigabyte data set with "zero cost").

 Another complication when using binary columnar tables is that it may not be possible to represent e.g. the lack of a value.
 In some libraries (e.g. Apache Arrow) this is solved through an additional `null map`.